 The ASPCA Animal Hospital provides urgent care for animals whose owners’ annual household income totals $75,000 or less.
 They even offer financial assistance to certain cases.
 Call ahead to make an appointment.

 Pro tip: If you’re a low-income NYC resident, you can get everything for FREE in either Manhattan, Queens, or Staten Island.
-All you have to do is print out and bring this voucher, bring a government issued photo ID showing a New York City address, and proof of benefits.
+All you have to do is print out and bring a voucher, a government issued photo ID showing a New York City address, and proof of benefits.
+Contact ASPCA for the updated voucher.

 Be warned: only a certain number of animals (usually 20-25) are seen per day.
 Here are tips to make sure you’re one of them: